icwells/mutect2Parallel/README.md

 # mutect2Parallel v0.1 will create batch scripts to call Mutect2 in parallel over input files

-### This script is meant to meet the specific needs of the Maley lab, but is provided in case it proves useful to others.

 Copyright 2018 by Shawn Rupp

 ## Installation